 Unfortunately, when the chips are down and stress and anxiety loom large, sex is often the first thing to be shunted to the side.
 Sexual anxiety is a serious problem for many, and can lead to erectile dysfunction, anorgasmia, and even physical pain.
 Anxiety about sex can make chronic pain conditions like vaginismus worse, and it can heavily impact our relationships even if pain isn’t a factor for us.

-CBD can be very effective when used as a component of a topical, easing inflammation and improving bloodflow to our sensitive parts.
-But taken as a daily supplement, it can also provide essential support for our most sensitive part – and largest sex organ – our minds, mitigating anxiety and helping us unlearn the stress triggers that can take us out of our bodies and farther away from healthy sexual intimacy.
+Taken as a daily supplement, CBD can provide essential support for our most sensitive part – and largest sex organ – our minds, mitigating anxiety and helping us unlearn the stress triggers that can take us out of our bodies and farther away from healthy sexual intimacy.
 Read more about CBD and sex here.

 CBD and Right Now